-Equipment requirements are specified under each Activity Definition as outlined in Schedule B of the ESS Rule (reproduced in Appendix A of this guide).
-Generally, the appliance must be registered for energy labelling under the Energy Rating Program.
+Equipment requirements are specified under each activity definition as outlined in Schedule B of the ESS Rule.
+Generally, the appliance must be registered for energy labelling under the Energy Rating Program.11

-The Commonwealth Government maintains an online E3 database of products registered for energy labelling, which can be used for determining if an appliance meets the requirements.
-However, you may need to use the 'advanced details' or 'export to CSV' functions to access it.
-The E3 website provides information on the registration process for having an appliance accepted for energy labelling.
+The Commonwealth Government maintains an online E3 database12 of products registered for energy labelling on the Energy Rating website13, which can be used for determining if an appliance meets the requirements.
+However, you may need to download a CSV file to access all information.
+The Energy Rating website provides information on the registration process for having an appliance accepted for energy labelling.